eclipse/paho.mqtt.rust/README.md

 - Offline Buffering
 - High Availability
 - Several API's:
-    - Rust Futures and Streams for asynchronous operations.
+    - Async/Await with Rust Futures and Streams for asynchronous operations.
     - Traditional asynchronous (token/wait) API
     - Synchronous/blocking  API

-Supports Paho C v1.3.7 (Prtial support implemented)
+Requires Paho C v1.3.8, or possibly later.

 ## Latest News

-Work is wrapping up to bump the library up to support for Paho C 1.3.8.
-This will bring in a number of new features including Websocket HTTP/S Proxy support, ALPN protocols, improved build capabilties including (hopefully) the automatic inclusion of openssl to make cross-compiling easier.

 To keep up with the latest announcements for this project, follow: